 Creme Eggs fan?
-Then you’ll love this Easter creation from cupcake Victoria Threader featuring a rich cocoa sponge with mini Creme Egg hidden in the middle
+Then you'll love these delicious Creme Egg cupcakes - an Easter creation from cupcake Victoria Threader featuring a rich cocoa sponge with mini Creme Egg hidden in the middle.

 - For this Easter recipe